Night game

 A night game, also called a nighter, is a sporting event that takes place, completely or partially, after the local sunset.
-Depending on the sport, this can be done either with floodlights or with the usual low-light conditions.
-The term "night game" is typically used only in reference to sports traditionally held outdoors.
-Although indoor sporting events often take place after local sunset, these events are artificially lighted regardless of the time of day they take place.
+Depending on the sport, this can either be done under low-light conditions or with the use of floodlights.
+The term "night game" is typically used only in reference to sports traditionally held outdoors; although indoor sporting events often take place after local sunset, these events are artificially lighted regardless of the time of day they take place.

 Australian Football

 The first night football match in Australia occurred on 5 August 1879, at the Melbourne Cricket Ground, between two teams of 20 men, from Collingwood Rifles and East Melbourne Artillery.
 A second match, between two teams of 16 men from Carlton Football Club and Melbourne Football Club was played at the MCG a week later.
 The lighting (from batteries) was more successful than it had been at the first match.